 ⦁ Kitchen Design with Various Shades of Grey

 50 Shades of Grey-jokes aside, using different shades from one color can create a new dimension in your big kitchen, even if you prefer low-key decorations.
 In this kitchen, you can see various ways the designer used grey, mostly with patterns.
 The all-grey design goes well with modern appliances such as refrigerator, stove, and oven, but it does not look boring.
+But change not the whole gamut of appliances just because they do not match the shade of the floor.
+You spend a lot on appliances, and also go the extra mile of reaching out to the best home warranty companies in California to get the appliances warranted.
+The color of the appliances doesn’t really change the aesthetics of an area.

 While the cabinets and appliances are sleek, the countertop was made of patterned grey marbles.
 The backsplash uses light grey tiles, and the floor is grey wooden planks, still with their natural patterns.
 The chairs combine textured fabric and sleek dark frames, and bits of green adorn the top of the cabinetry.